High-Risk Pregnancy Program: Maternal-Fetal Medicine

 Our genetic counselors assist patients and families with genetic and non-genetic concerns, helping them and their health-care providers to make informed decisions.
 They work closely with patients during highly stressful times and deal with sensitive information in an empathetic and supportive manner.

 Our Perinatal Care Team (PCT) represents experts from various disciplines who work with patients and families to create a care plan that addresses their unique medical, psychosocial and spiritual needs when faced with serious health care challenges and decisions during pregnancy.
 The PCT assures that all communication between patient, family and staff remains clear and seamless, and that patients are supported throughout an unexpected journey.

 Regional Neonatology Program

 Our Neonatal Intensive Care Unit (NICU) provides advanced neonatal intensive care for ill or premature infants.
-Our NICU is staffed 24 hours a day, seven days a week by board-certified neonatologists who are on staff at both South Shore Hospital and Children’s Hospital Boston.
-Please visit our NICU page for additional information.
+Our NICU is staffed 24 hours a day, seven days a week by board-certified neonatologists on staff at both South Shore Hospital and Children’s Hospital Boston.

 Specialized Fetal Care

-Through our association with the Advanced Fetal Care Center at Children’s Hospital Boston, we have direct access to a multidisciplinary team of pediatric specialists who provide consultation and coordinated care, including fetal MRI, cardiac evaluation, and fetal surgery for complex fetal abnormalities.
+Through our association with the Advanced Fetal Care Center at Children’s Hospital Boston, we have direct access to a multidisciplinary team of pediatric specialists who provide consultation and coordinated care, including fetal MRI, cardiac evaluation and surgery for complex fetal abnormalities.

 Pre-registration must be completed prior to each appointment in the Maternal-Fetal Medicine unit.
-Please call 781-624-4090, option #1, prior to the visit.
+Please call 781-624-4090, option #1, before the visit.

 The duration of the ultrasound examination may range from 15 minutes to one hour or more.
 Twins and triplets will require longer visits.
 At times, unexpected complications may arise with a patient, which in turn may result in the delay of a scheduled appointment.